petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/publications-permissions.md

 By default, only the publication owner has the Delete permission.
 ```

-## Default Publications Role
+## Publications User Role

-For 7.4+, Liferay provides the default *Publications User* role with these permissions:
+By default the *Publications User* role has these permissions:

 * Portal: View Control Panel Menu
 * Publications: Access in Control Panel